dmkng/PdfUnpacker/README.md

 Usage
 -----
 ```
-java -jar PdfUnpacker.jar file.pdf [password]
+java -jar PdfUnpacker.jar <file> [password]
 ```

 Building
 --------
-You can just open this as an IntelliJ IDEA project.
+You can just open this as an IntelliJ IDEA project and use the Maven tab on the right side.

 Or, from the command line:
 ```